 - Mamenchisaurus: When the human is on land after having seen the pterosaurs above, he encounters two of these Brontosaurus cousins in a very similar scene of the one seen in the 1st episode with the proper brontosaurs, but this time in daylight, and near the sea and not to a river.
 The mamenchisaurs even emit the same metallic sounds of the brontosaurs.

 - Pterodactylus: They appear as a sort of counterpart to the Rhamphorhynchus, being toothed and the same size of them.
 Some are seen flying mixed with the Rhamphorhynchuses in the same lagoon, and are distinguished from the latter mainly by their lack of visible tail.
 Nearby, the traveler is searching for pterosaur nests on a high pointed cliff, but finds anyone.
+A juvenile Pterodactylus fossil is also presented in the following commentary.

 - Oviraptor: Before starting the time-travel toward the Late Cretaceous the human encounters some of these ostrich-like (and ostrich-sized) dinosaurs robbing Protoceratops eggs — these eggs are of the same shape of those of the related but much bigger Triceratops of the previous episode, and appear even the same size.
 The owner of the eggs, a horn-lacking ceratopsian not bigger than a sheep, is never seen on screen.
 Then, some large unnamed pterosaurs soar elegantly above the oviraptors and the human (note that in the program pterosaurs are always flying and never seen on land).
 Sadly, we're coping with the most striking case of Anachronism Stew of the series: Oviraptors and Protoceratopses in real life lived only in Late Cretaceous, 70 million years after the end of the Jurassic.